SaffyZ/SaffyBoy/README.md

 This ma saffyboy emulator

-They have the Gabeboy why not a saffyboy duhhh
+They have the Gameboy why not a saffyboy duhhh